-11. When sourced from photos of different people, these edits will add identity evidence of another person into the subject's biometric template.
+13. When sourced from photos of different people, these edits will add identity evidence of another person into the subject's biometric template.
 The algorithm has no way to know which evidence belongs to the true subject of the search and which belongs to the person not being sought by the investigation.
 This practice effectively presents to the algorithm an intentionally mixed biometric sample.

-Selecting the algorithm
+Selecting the Algorithm

-12. The face recognition algorithms used by law enforcement agencies are typically developed by private companies, each with their own team of designers and trained on different datasets.
+14. The face recognition algorithms used by law enforcement agencies are typically developed by private companies, each with its own team of designers and trained on different datasets.
 As a result, face recognition systems perform differently depending on the make and model of the algorithm used.
 Law enforcement agencies who run multiple algorithms simultaneously with each search have reported receiving different results from each algorithm, such as different confidence levels assigned to the matches returned or different matches returned altogether.
 This is also evidenced in the public testing conducted by the National Institute of Standards and Technology (NIST), which demonstrates that some algorithms perform more accurately than others.
 This means that the make and model of the algorithm used in a given investigation can directly influence the accuracy of the identification.

-13. The same algorithm may also perform at different levels of accuracy depending on the age, race, and gender of the person being searched.
+15. The same algorithm may also perform at different levels of accuracy depending on the age, race, and gender of the person being searched.
 Algorithms commercially available to law enforcement agencies may produce less reliable results on subjects with very dark skin, women, and young people, producing higher false non-match rates (missed identifications).
-The accuracy of many algorithms also declines when there is an age gap of six or more years between the probe photo and the database photo.
+The accuracy of many algorithms also declines when there is an age gap of multiple years between the subject in the probe photo and the corresponding database photo, which may lead the algorithm to miss a correct identification and instead return incorrect matches that are closer in age at the time the photographs were taken.

-Interpreting the results of the algorithm
+Interpreting the Results of the Algorithm

-14. Face recognition systems used by U.S. law enforcement agencies typically produce a list of possible candidates, not just a single match result, to be reviewed by an agent or analyst running the search.
+16. Face recognition systems used by U.S. law enforcement agencies typically produce a list of possible candidates, not just a single match result, to be reviewed by an agent or analyst running the search.
 These candidate lists vary in length depending on the presets chosen by a given agency, but may contain as many as a few hundred possible candidates.
-The New York Police Department (NYPD) face recognition system, for example, produces a list of 200 or more possible matches.
 Candidate lists are typically presented in rank order, beginning with the candidate that the algorithm determines is the most likely match.
 The match candidates may or may not be presented with a corresponding confidence score produced by the algorithm, also depending on a given agency's presets.
-Confidence scores may be presented as a percentage (e.g. "Match 96.03%), a whole number out of an unknown total (e.g. "535.000"), or some other metric or notation such as a decimal, a star ranking system, or a function of a logarithmic regression model.
+Confidence scores may be presented as a percentage (e.g., "Match 96.03%"), a whole number out of an unknown total (e.g. "535.000"), or some other metric or notation such as a decimal, a star ranking system, and/or a function of a logarithmic regression model.